himanshi09bansal/Kmeans/README.md

 ## INTRODUCTION
 From the given dataset, predict the optimum number of clusters and represent it visually.
+From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+Use R or Python or perform this task

 ## 🚀 FEATURES
 🔵 Imports the dataset from the given URL <br/>